 Are you a part of the capital group?
 Be aware of responsibility

-Up until May 2023, entrepreneurs who directly infringed the anti-competitive prohibitions in Poland could be given a fine of up to 10 per cent of their turnover in the financial year preceding that in which the fine was imposed.
-Additionally, penalties of up to PLN 2 m could have been imposed on managers who intentionally allowed an entrepreneur to infringe such prohibitions.
+Up until May 2023, entrepreneurs who directly infringed the anti-competitive prohibitions in Poland could be given a fine of up to 10 % of their turnover in the financial year preceding that in which the fine was imposed.
+Additionally, penalties of up to PLN 2 m could have been imposed on managers who intentionally allowed the company to infringe such prohibitions.

-This was changed in May 2023 and the liability of parent companies for anti-competitive practices was added.
-Under the current rules, in cases where a company (i.e. a direct infringer) infringes on the prohibition on competition-restricting practices, an infringement is also considered to be committed by an economic entity that exercises a decisive influence on company.
-A decisive influence is deemed to be exercised if the economic entity that exercises the decisive influence holds more than 90% of the share capital of that company.
+This was changed in May 2023 and the liability of parent companies for anti-competitive practices was introduced into the Polish law.
+Under the current rules, in cases where a Polish company (i.e. a direct infringer) infringes Poland’s competition rules, an infringement is also considered to be committed by a company that exercises a decisive influence on the Polish company.
+A decisive influence is deemed to be exercised if the parent company holds more than 90% of the Polish company’s share capital.

 How will UOKiK impose a penalty on a capital group?

-It seems that the UOKiK will tend to carry out proceedings only against one company (i.e. against the direct infringer) but a fine to be imposed will be a combined fine taking into account a company that has directly infringed competition law and a parent company.
+It seems that the UOKiK will tend to carry out proceedings only against one company (i.e. against the direct infringer) but a fine to be imposed will be a combined fine taking into account a Polish company that has directly infringed competition law and a parent company.
 This does not mean, however, that the UOKiK rules out the possibility of imposing more than one penalty.
-The authority has stated that “if the context of a particular case gives rise to the imposition of two or more fines rather than a combined fine, the President of the Office will inform the parties of this before issuing the decision”.
-There is no clarity as to what this situation might be.
 It is possible that the UOKiK would consider imposing more than one penalty in a situation where two group companies have an independent stand-alone role in a competition law infringement.

 As regards the amount of the penalty, the UOKiK will take into account the relevant turnover i.e. the turnover of a company or companies directly involved in the infringement in the last calendar year of the infringement period.
 However, the turnover of the entire group will be taken into account when calculating the maximum penalty that can be imposed (i.e. 10% of the turnover achieved in the financial year preceding the year when the fine is imposed).

 In addition, both the management of the parent company and of the direct infringer in Poland can be held liable for infringements of competition law.
-The UOKIK can impose fines of up to PLN 2 m for intentionally allowing an infringement of competition law to be committed.
+The UOKIK can impose fines of up to PLN 2 m to individual managers for intentionally allowing an infringement of competition law to be committed.

 What do the new guidelines mean in practice?